MASTER YOUR PRIMARY CURRICULUM

 They are very different.
 The Hub acted as a library of projects and resources, but Maestro goes beyond this.
-It is a live, connected online platform developed to meet the needs of schools.
-It helps you to seamlessly plan, teach and assess, and takes away unnecessary workload.
+It is a live, connected online platform developed to meet the new requirements of schools.
+It helps you to seamlessly plan, teach and assess a fully sequenced curriculum, removing months of complex workload.
 The key difference is that Maestro can show you what has been taught and learned in your curriculum, not just what is planned.
 This aligns with the new expectations from Ofsted.

 No. Your curriculum on Maestro works as a living, breathing, connected programme of learning.
 Maestro’s tools enable you to edit and adapt projects and design your own curriculum.
 It helps you to see how subjects and concepts are connected and sequenced over time.
 Also, teachers can access resources within lesson plans and assess children's progress in real time.
 Unlike the original Cornerstones project booklets, we can update curriculum content on the platform, so that it is always current and relevant for you.

-We currently provide over 20 popular Knowledge-rich projects (KRPs) and companion projects in our curriculum.
+Yes!
+The fully sequenced Curriculum 22 includes over 100 knowledge-rich main and mini projects with more coming soon.
 These are available on Maestro for Years 1 to 6.
-The KRPs are subject driven and include carefully sequenced activities and low stakes quizzing to help teachers to focus on children’s knowledge acquisition and application in engaging ways.
-We’re developing further KRPs to be released on Maestro over the coming months.
+The projects are subject driven and include carefully sequenced activities and low stakes quizzing to help teachers to focus on children’s knowledge acquisition and application in engaging ways.
 We can show you around the projects when you book a demo.
 Or, read our blog about knowledge-rich projects for more information.

 The projects cover history, geography, science, design and technology and art and design, with English writing opportunities provided.
 Reading is supported in each project and lessons are regularly based around linked books and novels.
 Our resources also enable children to read across the curriculum.
 The projects include opportunities to teach PE, PSHE, music and computing, but for full coverage of these and Relationships and Health Education (RHE), teachers can use Maestro’s skills and knowledge framework to plan schemes of work.
 Our Love to Celebrate RE projects can also help teachers to plan and deliver their locally agreed RE syllabus.
-Cross-curricular maths lessons are included in some of our projects.
-For full coverage, you can add maths projects and lessons to Maestro and track progression.
+Maths coverage is provided through White Rose Maths projects and resources available on the Maestro platform, for Year 1 to Year 6.

 We believe that an outstanding primary curriculum is one that includes authentic, meaningful links between subjects.
-Our Imaginative Learning Projects (ILPs) include plenty of opportunities for cross curricular learning.
-Our new Knowledge-rich projects (KRPs) are more subject driven, but still make meaningful links to other subjects where this enhances children's learning.
+Our original projects include plenty of opportunities for cross-curricular learning.
+Our new curriculum projects more subject driven, but still make meaningful links to other subjects where this enhances children's learning.
 A balanced, connected approach helps children to broaden their skills, knowledge and understanding of subject concepts over time.